 - 1 (14 oz.) block organic extra firm tofu

 - ¼ teaspoon kala namak (aka Indian black salt or Himalayan black salt)

 - ⅛ teaspoon freshly ground black pepper

 - 2 large tomato slices

 - Open the package of tofu and drain any excess water.
 Press the tofu using a tofu press for 20 minutes or the kitchen towel/heavy object method as described in the notes below for 30 minutes.

 - While the tofu is pressing, make the Hollandaise sauce according to these directions.
 When the Hollandaise is done, cover and set aside until ready to use.

 - Use a fork to whisk together 1 teaspoon olive oil, kala namak, turmeric, salt and black pepper in a shallow bowl.

 - Heat olive oil in a non-stick skillet over medium heat.
-Cook tofu on medium to medium-high for 5 minutes per side, carefully flipping in between.
+Cook tofu on medium to medium-high for 2-3 minutes per side, carefully flipping in between.

 - While the tofu is cooking, slice the English muffin in half and toast to your liking.